VideojogosLusofona/color-shape-links-ai-competition/README.md

 4. If the tie persists, the AIs are considered officially tied and *ex aequo* winners of the competition.

-Standings for the base track and two other test configurations are updated daily and available [here][standings].
-These offer a good idea of how each AI is faring, but may not entirely reflect the end results for the base track,
+Standings for the base track and two other test configurations are [updated daily][standings].
+These offer a good idea of how each AI is faring.
+However, there are two issues which may impact final results:

-since: i) the actual competition will run on a slightly more powerful computer, with possibly newer software (e.g., a more recent OS kernel or [.NET Core] version); ii) after the [first deadline](#important-dates), submissions may require changes in order to
+1. The actual competition will run on a slightly more powerful computer, with possibly newer software (e.g., a more recent OS kernel or [.NET Core] version).
-[comply with the rules](#rules-for-the-ai-code), which may impact their performance.
+2. After the [first deadline](#important-dates), submissions may require changes in order to [comply with the rules](#rules-for-the-ai-code).

 ### Submissions

 AIs should be submitted via email to [colorshapelinks@ulusofona.pt](mailto:colorshapelinks@ulusofona.pt).
 Only one AI is allowed per team, but multiple submissions are encouraged (within reasonable frequency) as the AI is being developed and improved.
-An individual may only be affiliated with one team, except for teachers or supervisors of student teams.
 Upon submission, the submitted code is:

 1. Superficially checked for [rule](#rules-for-the-ai-code) compliance,
    though not otherwise studied or analysed.
 Thorough tests will be performed